2nd September 2019

 Lawyers from ClientEarth are putting 100 local authorities across England on notice, warning them that they will violate their legal obligations and risk legal challenge if they do not introduce proper climate change plans.

-The environmental lawyers are writing to each local authority that is currently developing a new local plan, giving them eight weeks to explain how they will set evidence-based carbon reduction targets and ensure these targets are then central to their new planning policy.
+Environmental lawyers from our London office are writing to each local authority that is currently developing a new local plan, giving them eight weeks to explain how they will set evidence-based carbon reduction targets and ensure these targets are then central to their new planning policy.

-ClientEarth climate lawyer Sam Hunter Jones said: “There is a collective failure by local authorities across England to plan adequately for climate change.
+Sam Hunter Jones is a climate lawyer at our London office.
+He said: “There is a collective failure by local authorities across England to plan adequately for climate change.
 Too often climate change is perceived to be just a national or international issue and therefore solely the responsibility of central government.

 “Clearly central government needs to do more, as the recent Committee on Climate Change (CCC) progress reports stress.
 Yet so many of the daily decisions around new and existing infrastructure – such as new buildings, roads and utilities – are made at the local level.
 All of these decisions will ‘lock in’ an area’s future emissions and its resilience to climate change.